 Use a professional to design the pond and dam.
 A 100-year rain event can destroy a dam if not properly designed with a spillway to handle the runoff.

 For the most part, contractors are now using siphoning systems to control the water level.
 Metal pipes and valves tend to rust over time.
 I went back from time to time to document through pictures and video the construction process.
 This process took over 1 year!

-Some of the pictures in the video were taken to show what to do if you are building a pond or lake for trophy bass fishing.
 The pond should be deep at the shoreline.
 This is designed to keep shallow water plants and weeds from invading your pond or lake.
 Also, structures should be left in the lake to improve the habitat for the fish.
 Often these large bass will use these structures to ambush bait fish.
-Also, notice the shallow mounds built in the pond, these are great for spawning bass and bream!!
+Also, the shallow mounds built in the pond, these are great for spawning bass and bream!!

 The take away is this…if you are planning to buy land for building a pond, agricultural purposes, timberland or whatever, use an Accredited Land Consultant.
 You need someone advocating for you that understands land and land brokerage.
 This person needs an in-depth understanding of topographic maps and watersheds.